scallionenterprises/scallionsoftware-site/tokensoaring/privacy.markdown

 ### Overview

-This Privacy Policy describes how your personal information is handled in our Token Soaring iOS app.
+This Privacy Policy describes how your personal information is handled in the Token Soaring iOS app.

 ### No personal information is collected